Creating Assemblies

 Users have the ability to create Assemblies in either the Line Item or the Detailed Summary views.
 See below for steps on how to create Assemblies in the platform:

-1. First, determine what line item the Assembly will be created in, and add the line item from your UPC into your estimate.
+1. First, determine which line item the Assembly will be created in.
 For this example, we'll use a line item called "Example Line Item for Assembly".

-1. Right-click on the line item and select the Edit/Make An Assembly option.
+1. Right-click on the line item, and select Edit/Make An Assembly.

-1. A pop-up will appear, where you'll need to determine what other line items you would like to add into the Assembly.
-Click on Add Line Items located on the top right of the screen.
+1. A pop-up will appear where you'll need to determine which other line items you would like to add into the Assembly.
+Click on Add Line Items located on the top-right of the screen.

 1. Add the desired line items from the UPC, and then determine an Assembly Quantity Line Item; this can be done by right-clicking the specific line item, and selecting Set as assembly quantity.

-Pro Tip: You can always add any formulas to the line items in your assembly by typing = within the Qty. column, and then pressing Enter in your keyboard.
+Pro Tip: Add formulas to the line items in your assembly by typing = within the Qty column, and then pressing Enter.

 You can also access and use an internal geometry sheet within your Assembly.
-You access it by clicking on the Geometry Worksheet tab next to the Line Items tab:
+Click on the Geometry Worksheet tab next to the Line Items tab:

 1. Once you've set everything in your Assembly as you'd like, click Save.